hariharan2017/json-based-rendering/README.md

 - Can render different length question fields by specifying colSize parameter for each question
 - Can change order of questions by modifying questionOrder array
 - Can perform validation at input change or at time of submission based on requirement
+- Integrated 3rd party JSON Editor to modify and see live changes in questionnaire

 <br></br>
 To see questions hiding and showing in action -